Emergent spin-1 trimerized valence bond crystal in the spin-1/2 Heisenberg model on the star lattice: Specific heat

+The calculation of specific heat is important for comparing with the experiments, where it can be directly measured by mature techniques, e.g. a thermal relaxation calorimeter.
+Thermal properties reflects not only the ground state, but also different physics at different temperature/energy scales.

-As shown in Fig.~\ref{fig4}(a), by taking $J_e$ from zero to $-\infty$, the low-temperature peak moves to higher temperature and merges with other peaks.
-From the inset of Fig.~\ref{fig4}(a), one can see that below the low-temperature peak, $\ln C$ depends linearly on the inverse temperature $1/T$ as $\ln C = -\Delta/T + \rm{const.}$, indicating a finite gap $\Delta$ that is consistent with the gapped TVBC ground state.
+In Fig.~\ref{fig4}(a), we plot the calculated specific heat curves for various $J_e$.
+Changing $J_e$ from zero to $-\infty$, we observe that the low-temperature peak of the specific heat $C$ moves to higher temperature and merges with other peaks.
+From the inset, one can see that below the low-temperature peak, $\ln C$ depends linearly on the inverse temperature $1/T$ as $\ln C = -\Delta/T + \rm{const.}$, indicating a finite gap $\Delta$ that is consistent with the gapped TVBC ground state.
 The $J_e$-dependence of $\Delta$ is given in Fig.~\ref{fig4}(b).
-We observe that $\Delta$ also converges exponentially for large $|J_e|$
+We observe again the exponential scaling behavior on $\Delta$ as

-where a fit yields $\kappa=0.5$ and $\tilde{\Delta}=0.17 \pm 0.02$ corresponding to the gap for $J_e \rightarrow -\infty$.
-We suggest that the $\Delta$ obtained via the specific heat is the non-magnetic singlet-singlet (not singlet-triplet) gap, since SU(2) symmetry is preserved at all temperatures, evidenced by the vanishing finite-temperature magnetization.
-This is consistent with the spin-1 kagom\'{e} calculation \cite{KagomeS1Private}, where a non-magnetic gap $\tilde{\Delta}=0.1 \sim 0.2$ is obtained.

-The non-magnetic gap is larger than the spin gap, implying that there are no singlet states lying under the first triplet excitation, thus the TVBC is fully gapped.
-This is consistent with the fact that the magnetic field $h_{c2}$, at which inversion symmetry is recovered, is larger than $h_{c1}$, at which the spin gap closes.